Date: 16 January 2018

 Generics (UK) Ltd (t/a Mylan) v Yeda Research and Development Company Ltd EWHC 2629 (Pat), 26 October 2017,

 In light of the recent Supreme Court decision in Actavis UK Ltd v Eli Lilly and Co UKSC 48, the Patents Court has considered the correct approach to the interpretation of patent claims and Mr Justice Arnold has held that the doctrine of equivalents does not apply when assessing novelty.

-The full article is available here and was first published in the Journal of Intellectual Property Law & Practice on 12 January 2017.
+The full article was first published in the Journal of Intellectual Property Law & Practice on 12 January 2017.

 For questions about this matter or related issues, please contact our Partner Reuben Jacob